-Glen Downie is a Wellington based composer who holds a BMus and PG Dip in instrumental and vocal composition from Te Kōkī New Zealand School of Music, where he is currently completing his masters degree under the tutelage of Michael Norris.
-Past teachers have included Dugal McKinnon, John Psathas, Kenneth Young and Gao Ping.
-He has been a finalist in the 2014 NZSO Todd Corporation Young Composers Award, a co-winner of the NZ Trio's inaugural composing competition (2015), and won multiple prizes from the NZSM, including three second placings in the composers competition, the 2015 Jenny McLeod award and the 2017 Matthew Marshall Prize for guitar composition.
+Glen Downie is a Wellington based composer who holds a Master of Musical Arts from Te Kōkī New Zealand School of Music, where he studied under Michael Norris and Dugal McKinnon.
+Past teachers have included John Psathas, Kenneth Young and Gao Ping.
+He has been a finalist in the 2014 NZSO Todd Corporation Young Composers Award, a co-winner of the NZ Trio's inaugural composing competition (2015), and won multiple prizes from the NZSM, including three second placings in the composers competition, the 2015 Jenny McLeod award, and the 2017 Matthew Marshall Prize for guitar composition.

 He has had performances by the Intrepid Music Project, Stroma, Te Kōkī Trio, and the SMP Ensemble of which he is co-director.
 In 2016 he was selected to participate in the Palendriai International Composers Course in Lithuania, and also created a soundtrack (along with Christopher Wratt) for Sonya Lacey's video installation Infinitesimals.